BGsalade/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -i -v "bin" /etc/passwd -this script displays the number of lines inside the file " /etc/passwd/ " that do not contain the pattern "bin" grep -i "Display all lines of the file /etc/ssh/sshd_config starting with a letteir tr "A" "C" | tr "z" "e" - This script replaces all charecters A and C from input to z and e respectively. tr -d "cC" - This script removes all letters c and C from input. rev -This script reverses its input
+grep -i -v "bin" /etc/passwd -this script displays the number of lines inside the file " /etc/passwd/ " that do not contain the pattern "bin" grep -i "Display all lines of the file /etc/ssh/sshd_config starting with a letteir tr "A" "C" | tr "z" "e" - This script replaces all charecters A and C from input to z and e respectively. r -d "cC" - This script removes all letters c and C from input. rev -This script reverses its inpu cut -d ':' -f 1,6 /etc/passwd | sort- This script displays all users and their home directories, sorted by users, based on the "/etc/passwd" file